lindascarano/app_taskly/README.md

 - AsyncStorage: This is a storage device.
 It is an unencrypted key-value store for React Native.
 It's very similar to localStorage on the web, except in this case the calls are asynchronous.
          *useEffect() is Synchronous, we use a way to execute an asynchronous function inside useEffect().
+         * Note: As an application cas grows , it usefull to reaching up for a state management library instead of managing this data storag steps myself.
+Most javascript State management libraries work in React Native, and they almost include an adapter of sorts that allows me to use AsyncStorget to persist the data offline.

+_Layout Animation_

+- LayoutAnimation is a full-page animation library.
+Import LayoutAnimation from react-native and call configureNext just before evry time I do state update that change a list item. configureNext impacts directly the next UI just after the line in the code.